 In today’s fast-paced society, speed often trumps courtesy.
-Patience seems to be a virtue of a previous generation, replaced by efficiency.
 We’ve become accustomed to countless interruptions each day: expecting (and even welcoming) impromptu visits, text messages, social media alerts, or the click of an incoming call during a conversation.

 Yet, most of us would agree that being interrupted mid-sentence during a conversation still triggers a pang of irritation.
 Although interrupting may have become more commonplace; it’s no less rude than it’s always been.